 My Masters projects were in evolutionary computation with Dr. Michael Kirley and Grid (now Cloud) computing with Dr. Raj Buyya, both of whom I’m grateful to for getting me interested in research.
 I went on to work for three years at the Institute of High Performance Computing in Singapore.
 My research interests at the time were mainly in epidemiology, complex networks and evolutionary computation.

-I am also Engineering Chair for the UK Space Design Competition (join if you’re a high school student in the UK!) and a Design London Fellow.
+I am also Engineering Chair for the UK Space Design Competition (join if you’re a high school student in the UK!) and a former Design London Fellow.
 I also play badminton and table-tennis and love to read (at the moment, sci-fi has been stealing many hours from my day).